 Choose a web developer or ADA agency to audit your site to ensure that you are compliant on all devices including desktops, tablets, and mobile phones.
 They can also check to see if your site is accessible through text readers and audio scanners.

-As credit unions have catered to its members during coronavirus in the form of pandemic-specific products and processes, this new way of doing business has opened up a whole new set of regulatory changes and compliance issues.
+As credit unions have catered to their members during coronavirus in the form of pandemic-specific products and processes, this new way of doing business has opened up a whole new set of regulatory changes and compliance issues.

 New trends, such as digital notary signings, have changed the way credit unions complete the loan process.
-CUs also had to put a priority on the government-issued SBA Pay check Protection Program to fully serve its members struggling to fund their small businesses during the pandemic.
-With the increase in remote member transactions, it’s important to protect members against fraud not only during the coronavirus, but post COVID-19 as well.
+CUs also had to put a priority on the government-issued SBA Paycheck Protection Program to fully serve its members struggling to fund their small businesses during the pandemic.
+With the increase in remote member transactions, it’s important to protect members against fraud not only during the coronavirus but post COVID-19 as well.

 The silver lining from coronavirus is the opportunity to test remote work among credit union employees and digital products and services for CU members.
-As credit unions set future risk, goals, and marketing strategies, compliance is at the forefront of success.
+As credit unions set future risks, goals, and marketing strategies, compliance is at the forefront of success.
 All of these changes required swift compliance action from training, to sensitive advertising content, as well as reforming loan processes.

 As the global pandemic continues to shape member preferences toward digital, it’s a great time for CUs to re-think strategies regarding member engagement and how that affects their brick and mortar world.